arneg/GJAlloc/README.md

     void * ba_alloc(block_allocator * allocator)
     void ba_free(block_allocator * allocator, void * ptr)

+  Use these functions to request blocks from or release blocks to the allocator.

     void ba_free_all(block_allocator * allocator)

   Frees all blocks (and pages) allocated in `allocator`. `ba_alloc` can still